andreaferretti/factor-tutorial/README.md

 Depending on you taste, you may find this version more readable.
 In this case, the added clarity is probably lost due to the fact that the fried quotations are themselves inside quotations, but occasionally their use can do a lot to simplify the flow.

 Finally, there are times where one just wants to give names to variables that are available inside some scope, and use them where necessary.
-These values can hold values that are global, or at least not local to a single word.
+These variables can hold values that are global, or at least not local to a single word.
 A typical example could be the input and output streams, or database connections.

 Factor allows you to create **dynamic variables** and bind them in scopes.
 The first thing is to create a **symbol** for a variable, say